National Assembly (South Korea): Election

-The National Assembly has 300 seats, with 253 constituency seats under FPTP and 47 proportional representation seats.
-With electoral reform taken in 2019, the PR seats apportionment method was replaced by a variation of additional member system from previous parallel voting system, although 17 seats were temporarily assigned under parallel voting in the 2020 South Korean legislative election.
+The National Assembly has 300 seats, with 254 constituency seats under FPTP and 46 proportional representation seats.
+With electoral reform taken in 2019, the PR seats apportionment method was replaced by a variation of additional member system from the previous parallel voting system.
+However, 17 seats were temporarily assigned under parallel voting in the 2020 South Korean legislative election.

-As per Article 189 of Public Official Election Act, the PR seats are awarded to parties that have either obtained at least 3% of the total valid votes in the legislative election or at least 5 constituency seats.
-The number of seats allocated to each eligible party are decided by following formula:
+Per Article 189 of Public Official Election Act, the PR seats are awarded to parties that have either obtained at least 3% of the total valid votes in the legislative election or at least five constituency seats.
+The number of seats allocated to each eligible party is decided by the formula: